 [Comment: For dates and availability of material incorporated by reference in this chapter and Chapters 4765-01 to 4765-10 and 4765-12 to 4765-19 of the Administrative Code, see rule 4765-1-03 of the Administrative Code.]

 (A) Prior to September 1, 2012, an EMS training program for a certificate to practice as an advanced emergency medical technician or an advanced emergency medical technician refresher program shall be conducted in accordance with the curriculum as set forth in this rule or in rule 4765-16-06 of the Administrative Code.
 An EMS training program for a certificate to practice as an advanced emergency medical technician or an advanced emergency medical technician refresher program starting on or after September 1, 2012, shall be conducted in accordance with rule 4765-16-06 of the Administrative Code.

 (B) An EMS training program for a certificate to practice as an advanced emergency medical technician shall be conducted in accordance with division (D) of section 4765.16 of the Revised Code and this rule.
-Such program shall be for one hundred thirty hours according to objectives approved by the board in each of the following subject areas:
+Such program shall be for one hundred thirty hours according to the "Ohio EMT-Intermediate Curriculum and Transition Course" objectives approved by the board in each of the following subject areas:

 (1) A preparatory portion that provides, as a minimum, an understanding of:

 (a) The roles and responsibilities of the advanced emergency medical technician within the EMS system;